1fixdotio/media-search-enhanced/README.txt

 2. Demo search on the Insert Media - Media Library screen.

 == Changelog ==

+= 0.3 =
+* If there are Taxonomies for Media, search the name, slug and description fields.

 = 0.2.1 =
 * Add DISTINCT statement to SQL when query media in the "Insert Media" screen